Bluebird Lake – 12.8mi / 20.5km

 Bluebird Lake sits as a sparkling jewel amongst craggy cliffs with Ouzel Peak dominating the skyline.

-The trail begins in the valley bottom of Wild Basin and works its way up, passing three named waterfalls (see Copeland Falls and Calypso Cascades in 0-5 Miles and Ouzel Falls in 5-10 Miles for description).
+The trail begins in the valley bottom of Wild Basin and works its way up, passing three named waterfalls (see Copeland Falls, Calypso Cascades, and Ouzel Falls for descriptions).
 Follow the signs towards Bluebird Lake as you climb out of the denser forest into a younger forest.

 Views expand all around as you rejoin the creek and follow it up the basin towards the pyramid-shaped Ouzel Peak in the distance.
 Just past the junction with the Ouzel Lake Trail, you’ll pass the lily pad covered Chickadee Pond.